OWASP/crAPI/docs/challenges.md

 ## Challenge 8 - Get an item for free

-CRAPI allows users to return items they have ordered.
+crAPI allows users to return items they have ordered.
 You simply click the "return order" button, receive a QR code and show it in a USPS store.
 To solve this challenge, you need to find a way to get refunded for an item that you haven’t actually returned.

 * Leverage the predictable nature of REST APIs to find a shadow API endpoint that allows you to edit properties of a specific order.